Missing Link (Space: 1999): Music

 In addition to the regular Barry Gray score (drawn primarily from "Breakaway" and "Another Time, Another Place"), a music track from the earlier Gerry Anderson productions Joe 90 and Stingray, also composed by Gray, was used.
 The electronic-organ composition used as 'Vana's Theme' was a discarded track written by Gray and Alan Willis; it was originally intended to be played over establishing shots of Moonbase Alpha in 'Breakaway' and subsequent episodes.
 The script specified that the love theme from Richard Wagner's opera Tristan and Isolde would play during scenes between Koenig and Vana, but this was never done.

 Reception

+Commentator James O'Neill rated "Missing Link" 3 out of 4, regarding it as "above average" for Space: 1999.
+SciFiNow magazine gave it 2 out of 5, negatively comparing Koenig's role to that of Star Trek's James T. Kirk.
+SFX rated it "C-plus", calling it "interesting and philosophical, but not very exciting".
+Awarding 7 out of 10, Dreamwatch Bulletin commented that while the episode is helped by good direction and the performance from Landau, its "fascinating" premise becomes "overlong and padded" in execution.

+TV Zone magazine argued that the episode's "stunning visuals and imagery" make up for its story, which it found "bizarre" and "unremarkable".
 Journalist and Space: 1999 fan Shaqui Le Vesconte commented that "The script and direction make it unclear if Koenig really is in love, or is simply using [Vana] to force Raan's increasingly angered hand and release him."

+John Kenneth Muir praised the cinematography and Austin's direction of the scenes set on Zenno, but argued that the sequence of Koenig in the empty Alpha "goes on far too long".
+He also complimented the emotionally-charged interactions among the other Alphans, as well as the performances from the guest stars, even if Dunham "looks perhaps a little too mature to be playing a character of such naïveté and innocence."

+Though he found the episode to be an "uninspired rehash" of Star Treks "The Cage", John Charles of Video Watchdog wrote that it was lifted by Cushing's performance, stating that the actor is "encumbered by giggle-inducing make-up and costuming, but still manages to imbue his character with dignity."

 Novelisation

 The episode was adapted in the third Year One Space: 1999 novel The Space Guardians by Brian Ball, published in 1975.
 Ball's adaptation is true to the story, but some liberties are taken: (1) The original premise of the survey mission searching for a mineral deposit on the Moon is retained; (2) During Raan's first experiment, Koenig's encounter with the faux-Bergman is much longer; Koenig is told the mineral deposit was actually a buried alien vessel.
 When visiting the vessel, 'Bergman' proposes abandoning the Alphans to return home, prompting Koenig to realise the situation is not real;(3) The discord on Alpha is more graphically represented by an armed technician threatening Morrow in Main Mission, and a crowd rioting outside the diagnostic unit.